Universal-Omega/IRC-Discord-Relay/README.md

 [Discord]
-BotToken = the Discord bot token to use for the bot account Proxy = the HTTP proxy to use for the Discord connection (if required)
+BotToken = the Discord bot token to use for the bot account Proxy = the HTTP proxy to use for the Discord connection (if required) IncludeEdited = whether to include edited messages, prefixed with "(edited)" after the author, in the relay feeds (true or false, if required)

 [ChannelMapping]
 Each key in this section should be a Discord channel ID, and the corresponding value should be the name of the IRC channel to relay messages to.
 For example: